 CompTIA Network+ Training

-Earning this certification validates that you possess the essential knowledge and skills needed to confidently design, configure, manage and troubleshoot any wired and wireless networks.
+Earning these certifications validates that you possess the essential knowledge and skills needed to confidently design, configure, manage and troubleshoot any wired and wireless networks.
 CompTIA Network+ certified individuals are in-demand worldwide.
-With a CompTIA Network+ certification, you will prove that you have the key skills to troubleshoot, configure and manage these systems and keep your company productive.
+With CompTIA Network+ training, you will prove that you have the key skills to troubleshoot, configure and manage these security systems and keep your company productive.

 How Our CompTIA Network+ Training Benefits You:

-- It will also provide you with the demonstrable skills required in today’s job market
+- The CompTIA certifications will also provide you with the demonstrable skills required in today’s job market

-- You will acquire the necessary experience with personal computer operating systems and networks to present fundamental skills and concepts that you will use on the job in any type of networking career.
+- You will acquire the necessary experience with personal computer operating systems and networks to present fundamental security skills and concepts that you will use on the job in any type of networking career

 - This class meets the requirements for IAT Level 1 in the DoD Directive 8570